drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 ## Goals and Objectives

+Around 80% of eCommerce businesses have been failing because of insufficient marketing strategy and selling the wrong product at the wrong price.
+Therefore, an effective marketing plan is the key success of all businesses.
+The business owner has to collect sales data and then analyze it himself.
+Without doing this, the business owner cannot understand the current situation of the marketplace.

+However, modern technology can help to solve this problem effectively.
+Therefore, the owner's time will not be wasted to the maximum extent.
+The sales performance analysis dashboard of our project target to achieve the following objectives.

+- To determine sales trends.
+- To provide real-time information on sales.
+- To monitor the most important metrics and KPIs
+- To identify which products are selling well and which are not
+- To optimize pricing strategies.

+This will be significant for online sellers to track their progress and quickly respond to any changes by getting insights and analytics on e-commerce data.

-- Provide a brief introduction about the project, its objective, and its significance.
+> Provide a brief introduction about the project, its objective, and its significance.
 These should be measurable and tied to the overall business objectives of the organization.

-- Describe the problem statement that needs to be solved.
+> Describe the problem statement that needs to be solved.